VaibhavUpreti/hugo-blog/content/blog/building-and-securing-rails-apps.md

 `sudo systemctl restart caddy`

-Add ip to A record in cloudflare.
+Add ip to A record in cloudflare to the domain name.

-## Security